-Nourishment, habiliment and housing are the fundamental needs for human existence.
-Humans might live without clothes or a house; he definitely could not exist without nourishment.
+Nourishment, habiliment, and housing are the fundamental needs of human beings.
+Human beings definitely could not exist without proper nourishment.

-The anatomy of human beings demands food as a fuel to keep them running.
-However, not just any food, but the food needs to be hygienic and healthy containing essential nutrients for proper growth and development.
+The metabolism of human beings necessitates eating food to ensure they are alive and functioning optimally.
+However, food should be hygienic and healthy and contain essential nutrients for proper growth and development.

-Dolefully, blinded by the profits, the food suppliers opt for food adulteration and pollute the food so dear to humans.
+In the blind pursuit of profits, food suppliers adulterate and pollute food.
 Such adulterated foods leave lasting side effects on human health.
-Hence, over the years, the quality of food has depleted.
-As a result, the legal guardian angels stepped up to ensure the availability of unadulterated food by eradicating food adulteration.
-With the promise of hygienic food, the The Prevention of Food Adulteration Act came into being.
+Therefore, over the years, the quality of food has depleted.
+As a result, legal authorities had to step up to ensure the availability of unadulterated food by eradicating food adulteration.
+With the promise of hygienic food, the The Prevention of Food Adulteration Act was enacted.

 What is Food Adulteration

-Considering the government’s serious efforts to raise literacy on the dangers of food adulteration, the ministration still is a widespread practice in our nation.
-The food industry employs multitudes of approaches to adulterate food that use various chemical and synthetic ingredients.
+The government is focusing efforts on improving literacy on the dangers of food adulteration.
+Adulteration is widely practised in our nation.
+Numerous approaches are used in the food industry to adulterate food using various chemical and synthetic ingredients.

-Food adulteration may get classified into four forms-
+Food adulteration may be classified into the following four forms:

-It occurs when the ingredients resembling the food are added to it to raise its weight and profit.
-It gets done by mixing pebbles, stones, marbles, sand, muck, filth, chalk powder, polluted water and other similar substances.
+Deliberate spoilage occurs when ingredients resembling food are added to it to raise its weight and profit.
+This can be done by mixing pebbles, stones, marbles, sand, muck, filth, chalk powder, polluted water, and other similar substances.

-Incidental adulteration or Accidental Spoilage happens as a result of carelessness when handling food.
-Pesticide residues in cereals, larval development, the presence of rat droppings and so forth are instances of such spoilage.
+Incidental adulteration or accidental spoilage happens as a result of carelessness when handling food.
+Pesticide residue in cereals, larval development, the presence of rat droppings in food grains, and so forth are instances of such spoilage.

 Adulterating the food by adding metallic elements such as lead or mercury results in metallic spoilage of food.
-Perhaps it could happen by chance or on purpose.
+Metallic poisoning could happen by chance or on purpose.

-The packing materials used to pack the food might react with food and get mixed with the food’s ingredients, resulting in packaging risks.
+Packing materials used to pack the food may react with food and are mixed with the ingredients of food, which result in packaging risks.

 Methodology of Food Adulteration

-Sand, dust, clay, muck and pebbles get mixed with bits of food.
+Sand, dust, clay, muck, and pebbles are mixed with bits of food.

-Some essential ingredients are replaced with cheaper and lower-quality ones, altering the meal’s nutritional content and perhaps posing a health risk.
+Some essential ingredients are replaced with cheaper and lower-quality ingredients, altering the nutritional content of the meal and posing a health risk.

 Mixing Decayed Material

-This strategy suggests combining decomposed food with nutritious foods.
-Food that conceals any kind of harm or inferiority also gets termed tainted.
+This strategy suggested combining decomposed food with nutritious foods.
+Food that conceals any kind of harm or inferiority is tainted.
 Furthermore, the purposeful mixing of nutritious food with doubtful grade food results in an adulterated end product.

-Hazardous substances are toxic chemicals, colours, dyes, or unauthorised preservatives often inserted in food to accentuate revenues and sales, leading to food adulteration.
+Hazardous substances are toxic chemicals, colours, dyes, or unauthorised preservatives often added in food to accentuate revenues and sales, leading to food adulteration.

-Addition of chemicals to fruits and vegetables to hasten the ripening process also gets termed food adulteration.
+Addition of chemicals to fruits and vegetables to hasten the ripening process is termed food adulteration.
 For example, mango is ripened with carbide to suit manufacturing capacity against supply.

-For ages, we have witnessed the ritual of mixing water into milk to enhance its volume and benefit from a less volume of milk.
-Likewise, for a myriad of purposes, food adulteration is practised by food producers and enterprises.
-These reasons include-
+For ages, we have witnessed the adulteration of milk by mixing water to enhance its volume and benefit from a less volume of milk.
+Similarly, for a myriad of purposes, food adulteration is practised by food producers and enterprises.
+These reasons include the following:

-- Used as a business strategy, food adulteration accentuates the profits by incorporating less expensive techniques.
+- Used as a business strategy, food adulteration accentuates profits by incorporating less expensive techniques.

-- Further, it makes the dish look appealing and tempting to raise its demand.
+- Furthermore, it makes the dish look appealing and tempting to raise its demand.

 - Adulteration raises the weight of the product, allowing for more profit and cheaper sales.

-- The booming population also plays a pivotal impact in food adulteration.
+- The booming population also plays a pivotal role in food adulteration.

-Nutrition tampering has a significant effect on human health.
+Nutrition tampering considerably affects human health.
 Regardless of food adulteration, chronic ingestion of this sort of food is extremely damaging to the system.
-Consuming such foods raises the toxin level in the body.
-As the nutritional content of contaminated food decreases, such food is no longer nutritious to the body.
+Consuming such foods raises the toxicity levels in the body.
+The nutritional content of contaminated food decreases.

-The insertion of chemical adulterants and pigments is frequently lethal.
-Because they are “carcinogens” and pose a risk to one’s health, some tainted food may also directly impact our internal organs, resulting in heart, kidney, liver, and other organ diseases and failure.
+The addition of chemical adulterants and pigments is frequently lethal.
+Because they are ‘carcinogens’ and pose a risk to one’s health, some tainted food may also directly impact our internal organs, resulting in heart, kidney, liver, and other organ diseases and failure.

 Adulterants are compounds that, when added to food, reduce their value.
-It is a chemical present in other foods that degrades the inherent quality of the food.
-The adulterant might be available in any form or amount.
+Adulterants are chemicals present in other foods that degrade the inherent quality of the food.
+Adulterants may be in any form or amount.

 Adulterants are usually toxic and have the potential to reduce the efficacy of a substance.
-Even if the adulterant is not dangerous, it significantly diminishes the meal’s nutritional benefits.
-To adulterate various types of food, many adulterants get utilised.
-Some adulterants have also been discovered as carcinogenic or fatal when subjected to them for an extended time.
+Even if the adulterant is not dangerous, it considerably diminishes the meal’s nutritional benefits.
+Many adulterants are used to contaminate food.
+Some adulterants are carcinogenic or can cause fatality when subjected to long-term exposure or ingestion.

-According to a 2012 FSSAI research conducted across 33 states, milk in India gets tainted with diluted water, detergent, fat, and even urea.
-Water, chalk, urea, caustic soda, and skimmed milk are some of the adulterants used in milk, whereas paper, refined oil, and skimmed milk powder get used in Khoya.
+According to a 2012 FSSAI research conducted across 33 states, milk in India is tainted with diluted water, detergent, fat, and even urea.
+Water, chalk, urea, caustic soda, and skimmed milk are some of the adulterants used in milk, whereas paper, refined oil, and skimmed milk powder are used in Khoya.

-The food adulteration degree in milk is hazardous on several levels, with the most significant risk of causing gastrointestinal issues.
+The degree of food adulteration in milk is hazardous on several levels, with the most significant risk of causing gastrointestinal issues.

 Tea and Coffee

-Tea and coffee mainly get popular beverages in India, and as a result, they often get contaminated.
+Tea and coffee are popular beverages in India, and as a result, they are often contaminated.
 Tea leaves are commonly tainted with the same colour leaves, and some may not even be edible.
-Several incidences of liver illness got recorded around the country as a result of ingesting tainted tea.
+Several incidences of liver illness have been reported as a result of ingesting tainted tea.

-On the other hand, coffee seeds get contaminated with tamarind seeds, mustard seeds, and chicory.
+Coffee seeds are contaminated with tamarind seeds, mustard seeds, and chicory.
 The primary cause of diarrhoea is due to these adulterants.

 Food cereals like wheat are often polluted with ergot, a fungus comprising toxic materials with everlasting harmful health effects.